HBM/node-jet/examples/todo/README.md

 });
 ```

-This is just a simple uncomplete example how jet allows to custom validate change requests.
+This is just a simple uncomplete example to show custom validation for change requests.
 Jet allows you to do anything
-inside the set callback, like:
+appropriate inside the set callback, like:

    - interpolating the requested value (partial changes)
    - custom validation